Collision Geometry

 Custom Colliders

-The custom physics collider tool can be used to create high-fidelity colliders for non-convex meshes by decomposing the graphical mesh into a set of convex hulls.
+The custom collider tool can be used to create high-fidelity colliders for meshes with complex topology.

-You can customize the settings to balance quality and performance:
+Multi-convex colliders are created by generating a convex decomposition.
+You can customize the following options to balance quality and performance:

 - Concavity Threshold - Threshold used for terminating the decomposition